JCoil/PlanetbaseMods/StorageGuru/README.md

+**Changes in Version 2.1.1**

+Minor bug fixes:
+- Fixed the enable/disable textures not loading
+- Fixed the rare nullref bug which was caused by the internal maifest and game objects somehow becoming out of sync

 **Changes in Version 2.1**

 Saving and loading of storage manifests now happens automatically with the game saving and loading.
 This is vastly better than before, but will have little impact on gameplay: